-BBH-WL (Fundco 3) Limited is a private company, limited by shares, registered and domiciled in the UK (England and Wales).
-The financial statements have been prepared under the historical costs convention and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland and Companies Act 2006.
+BBH-WL (Fundco 2) Limited is a private company, limited by shares, registered and domiciled in the UK (England and Wales).
+The financial statements have been prepared under the historical costs convention except for the revaluation of certain financial instruments and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland and Companies Act 2006.

 The financial statements are presented in pounds sterling which is the Company's functional currency and rounded to the nearest pound.
 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in applying the Company's accounting policies.
-Details of these are given in note 1.7.
+It also requires management to exercise judgement in applying the company's accounting policies.
+Details of these are given in note 1.9.